Office Safety Hazards: A List of Common Workplace Risks

 Poor lighting is one of the most common OHS hazards when using a computer.
 Bad office lighting can be a significant contributor to various vision-related illnesses as well as other health conditions.

-One of the most obvious office hazard examples is low lighting that makes it hard to see hazards.
+One of the most obvious office hazard examples is low lighting which makes it hard to see hazards.

 Poor lighting makes the list of safety risks at work because it often contributes to vision issues such as eyestrain and headaches.
 If untreated, eyestrain may lead to impaired vision.
 Inadequate lighting also contributes to employee stress levels and leads to increased sustainability to illnesses which leads to reduced productivity.
 Vision experts often suggest less bright lights placed overhead, and more localized lighting in each workstation.